|

 Pre-existing conditions are not covered.

-of pre-existing conditions. |
+of their pre-existing conditions policy. |

 | Hereditary & Congenital Conditions Coverage |

-Hereditary and congenital conditions are covered as long as your pet
+[INCLUDED] Hereditary and congenital conditions are covered.

-prior to enrollment or during the waiting period.
+has not been diagnosed or suspected prior to enrollment or during the waiting period.

 | Continual Coverage for Chronic Conditions